Automatic printing via the Ongoing Printer Service

 - All users: select if the setting should be used for all or some specific users.

-- All computers: select if the setting should be used for all or some specific computers.
+- All workstations: select if the setting should be used for all or some specific workstations.

 - All reports: select if the setting should be used for all or some specific reports, e.g. to printet labels on label printers.